-Procedure: A take off line is marked on the ground.
-Subject stand just behind the take off line with the feet several inches apart.
+Procedure: A take offline is marked on the ground.
+The subject stands just behind the take offline with the feet several inches apart.
 The subject swings the arms and bends the knees to take a jump in the long jump pit.
 Three trials are given to the subject.
-The distance is measured from the take off line to the heel or other part of body that touches the ground nearest to the take off line.
+The distance is measured from the taking offline to the heel or other part of the body that touches the ground nearest to the take offline.
 All jumps are measured and the best one is recorded.